 - TED 680a (6) Clinical Experience in Teaching (SPRING 2)

 - TED 680b (3) Clinical Experience in Teaching (SPRING 2)

 Co-requisites: (to be taken during this program- 4 hours)

 - KIN 340 (1.5 hrs.) – Healthful Living Pedagogy for Elementary School Teaching

 - One teaching methods from the fine arts (3 hrs.)- ARE 367, MUS 361, DCE 345, or THR 315 (recommended to be taken during Summer)

 - Bachelor’s degree in any field with a GPA of 3.0 or better

 - Successful completion of Program of Study and student teaching

-- Successful evaluation of all required assessments (performance and dispositions)and key evidences posted on TaskStream during the Spring and Fall semesters.
+- Successful evaluation of all required assessments using EdTPA (Proficiency in North Carolina Professional Teaching Standards and Proficiency in Dispositions) during the Spring and Fall semesters.

 - Successful completion of all Technology (NETS-T) requirements (through completion of LIS 120)

 - Acceptable scores on both required Pearson North Carolina Teaching Exams.